garethgeorge/backrest/README.md

 # Installation

 Backrest is packaged as a single executable.
-It can be run directly on Linux, macOS, and Windows. [restic](https://github.com/restic/restic) will be downloaded and installed in the data directory on first run.
+It can be run directly on Linux, macOS, and Windows. [restic](https://github.com/restic/restic) will be downloaded and installed on first run.

 Download options